 The GED was first designed to allow returning World War II veterans to receive a high school equivalency certificate to help them start a job or get into college.

 The GED test is simply another way to earn an alternative high school diploma equivalency credential.
 The GED is readily accepted when applying for –

 - Most employment or civil service opportunities

 - Acceptance to a post-secondary institution of higher education

 The GED is crafted to determine if a test-taker’s academic skills match that of the average high school senior.
-The GED test is organized into four sections, all of which parallel the traditional core academic areas of high school curriculums.
+The GED test is organized into four sections, all of which follow the traditional core academic areas that are taught in high school.